Crawron/Koel/readme.md

 - Skipping last song in queue is broken
 - Sources that only deliver video don't work
 - Sometimes attempt to parse incomplete ytdl output
+- Missing /join command to join or change voice channel